The tree-child network problem for line trees and the shortest common supersequences for permutations: Basic concepts and notation

 \subsection{The tree-child network problem}

+Let $v$ be a node of indegree 1 and outdegree 1 in a directed acyclic graph (DAG).
+Then, there is a unique edge $(u, v)$ entering $v$ and a unique edge $(v, w)$ leaving $v$ in the DAG.
+We may simplify it by removing $v$ and replacing $(u, v)$ and $(v, w)$ with a new edge $(u, w)$.
+Such an operation is called the {\it degree-2 node contraction}.

-A binary tree is {\it displayed} in a tree-child network if it can be obtained from the network by (i) deletion of all but one incoming edge for each reticulate node and subsequently (ii) contraction of all indegree-1 and out-degree-1 nodes.
+A binary tree is {\it displayed} in a tree-child network if it can be obtained from the network using the following two steps: (i) Delete all but one incoming edge for each reticulate node. (ii) Contract all the nodes with an indegree of 1 and an out-degree of 1.